Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

     !!! quote "Poll"

-        Why do we no longer see or hardcoded file paths like `results/salmon_index` and `data/ggal/transcriptome.fa` in `.command.sh`?
+        In `.command.sh`, there are no longer hardcoded file paths (e.g. `results/salmon_index` and `data/ggal.transcriptome.fa`).
+What Nextflow directive and scope enable this?

 !!! abstract "Summary"